epiphany-platform/CommonDataLayer/docs/features/materialization.md

 While manual setup is fine for one-time test, it quickly becomes mundane work.
 To mitigate this problem, we created a solution to pre-populate schema registry.

-In fact, [Common Data Layer deployment repository](https://github.com/epiphany-platform/CommonDataLayer-deployment) repository already contains [`bare/setup/schema-registry/initial-schema.kafka.json`]() which describes what views and schemas should be inserted on startup.
+In fact, [Common Data Layer deployment repository](https://github.com/epiphany-platform/CommonDataLayer-deployment) already contains [`bare/setup/schema-registry/initial-schema.kafka.json`](https://github.com/epiphany-platform/CommonDataLayer-deployment/blob/develop/bare/setup/schema-registry/initial-schema.kafka.json) which describes what views and schemas should be inserted on startup.

 ### Inserting data